SiriDB/grafana-siridb-http-example/README.md

-# Grafana and SiriDB tutorial
+# Using Grafana with SiriDB

 The goal of this blog is to setup a Grafana dashboard using the SiriDB plugin.
 For a nice dashboard we need some data which we can viaualize.
 In this tutorial we use a Python script which collects some cpu, disp and memory data from the localhost and some imformation about the the running